sovrin-foundation/libsovtoken/doc/data_structures.md

     wallet_handle: wallet handle where payment keys are stored submitter_did : DID of request sender
     req_json: initial transaction request as json
-    inputs_json: The list of TXO inputs as json array
+    inputs_json: The list of UTXO inputs as json array:
-    outputs_json:
 ```
 {
     "ver": <int>,   // this field is included to allow for future backward compatability